tangjikededela/ADSTPwithChatGPT/tutorial.md

 Open this address, then you can see the content of a series of questions and answers to help you understand a linear regression model on the selected dataset.

-You can also replace the “LinearFit” to other model such as “LogisticFit”, “GAMsFit” etc. to see how well other models fit this dataset.
+You can also replace the “LinearFit” to other model such as “GAMsFit”, “GradientBoostingFit” etc. to see how well other models fit this dataset.